IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 Such names may be unpredictably chosen by the content provider, and not the content owner, and so impossible to insert into a MUD file.

-Even if the content provider chosen names are deterministic they may change at a rate much faster than MUD files can be updated.
+Even if the content provider chosen names are deterministic they may change at a rate much faster then MUD files can be updated.

 This in particular may apply to the location where firmware updates may be retrieved.